1. The first usage of IF function: single condition judgment

 8. The 8th usage of IF function: multi-condition and multi-level nesting

 Purpose: Telephone subsidy standards.
-If the department is the sales department and the level is A, the subsidy is 100 yuan, B level is 200 yuan, and C level is 300 yuan; if the department is the planning department and the level is A, the subsidy is 1,000 yuan, and B level is 1,000 yuan. and C-level are both 150 yuan.
+If the department is the sales department and the level is A, the subsidy is 100 yuan, B level is 200 yuan, and C level is 300 yuan; if the department is the planning department and the level is A, the subsidy is 1,000 yuan, and B and C levels are both 150 yuan.

 Note: Multi-condition judgment requires the use of multiple IF functions.
-First, the first IF function determines whether [department] is "Sales Department", that is, C3="Sales Department".
+First, the first IF function determines whether [department] is a "sales department", that is, C3="Sales Department".
 At that time, the sales department determines the level by nesting an IF.
-When When the level is "A-level", the subsidy is 100, which is D3="A-level", 100; when the level is "B-level", the subsidy is 200, and when the level is "C-level", the subsidy is 300, which is D3="A-level", 200; Next, use IF to determine whether the [department] is the "Planning Department", that is, C3="Planning Department"; when the level is "Level A", the subsidy is 100, and when the level is "Level B" and "Level C", the subsidy is 150, which is D3="Class B",150,150.
+When the level is "Level A", the subsidy is 100, which is D3="Level A",100; when the level is "Level B", the subsidy is 20 0, the subsidy for "Level C" is 300, which is D3="Level A", 200; next, IF is used to determine whether the [department] is the "Planning Department", which is C3="Planning Department"; when the level is "Level A", the subsidy is 100, and the subsidy for "Level B" and "Level C" is 150, which is D3="Level B", 150,150.

 9. The 9th usage of IF function: Judgment that satisfies multiple conditions at the same time